-Administrative processing is often referred to as a ‘black hole’ for visa applicants.
+Administrative processing is often referred to as a ‘black hole’ for visa applicants of endless ‘background checks.’
 The reason for this is that you rarely know why the delay is happening and the timeline for action is almost always unclear.
 As frustrating as it can be to deal with the delays, there is good news: You have an option to move your file out of administrative processing.

 You Can File a Mandamus Action to Get a Decision